jazahn/mobility-workshop/README.md

 Let's add a simple require statement, so the libs get added to the page.

-RequireJS is made up of 2 methods. define() and require(). define is used for creating modules. require is used to create a block that has dependencies -- like jquery.
+RequireJS is made up of 2 methods. `define()` and `require()`.
+These function almost identically. `define` is used for creating modules. `require` is used to create a block of actions that has dependencies -- like jquery.

-So let's create a simple require, that includes both of our libs.
+So let's create a simple `require`, that includes both of our libs.
 Add this into the `<head>` after the config.
 We'll just wrap an alert in a document ready...
 ```html
 <script>
   require(['jquery', 'jquery.mobile'], function($){